 Often one parent becomes the “expert” in food allergies (typically the mother).
 If this is true, have confidence in her decisions.
 Trust her when she tells you it’s not safe to get a cone at the local ice cream parlor because of cross-contamination.
 Believe her when she tells you it’s not safe to buy that brand of chocolate.

 This doesn’t give one parent a license to take a backseat while the other parent handles everything.
-That’s a recipe for resentment.
+That’s a recipe for resentment in the marriage.
 It’s also not fair for a parent to behave as if she is the only one who can do things right.
 Treating your spouse like a buffoon is insulting, and sends a bad message to your children.

 On the other hand, it’s vitally important for both spouses to understand that men and women parent differently.
 In general, moms tend to be more protective, while dads are more adventurous.
 There are benefits to both approaches.